Luri tribal insurgency in Pahlavi Iran: Luristan campaign

-In 1928, Iran had achieved its goal of opening the highway between Luristan and Khuzestan.
-The Luri regions were stabilized, although some isolated rebel pockets existed until 1930, they were also suppressed.
-In June 1929, several Haft Lang and Chahar Lang Bakhtiaris, joined by Boyerahmadis and Mamasanis, revolted in western Fars, in a very large revolt involving several tribes such as the Qashqai and Khamseh, and the revolt engulfed most of Fars province.
-In 1930, in Tang-e Tamuradi, west of Ardakan, the Boyerahmadis attacked the Iranian government and Qashqai fighters, killing over 1,000 of them.
 In Luristan, the main Luri tribal insurgents belonged to the Beyranvand, Sagvand, Papi, and Chegini tribes.
-Khorramabad fell once again to Lur rebels after they returned from exile in Khuzestan to Luristan, although the Iranian army quickly recaptured it.
 The main phase of the conflict between Reza Shah and the Lurs was from 1922 to 1928.
 Reza Shah brought Luristan under direct control in 1928, ending 744 years of independent Lur rule over Luristan (the Atabeks of Lur-e-Kuchak from 1184 to 1597, and the Vali dynasty from 1597 to 1928).

 Reza Shah equated nomadic pastoralism to barbarianism in a March 1924 speech in Luristan.
 The conquest of Luristan was very important for Reza Shah for many reasons.
 First, Luristan was in a state of anarchy, completely out of state control but without a unified governing body.
 Second, the pacification of Luristan paved the way for the pacification of Khuzestan.
 Third, Luristan was vital for trade, as the road through Luristan was the shortest road connecting the Persian Gulf to the center of Iran.
 Fourth, the previous attempts by the Qajars to capture Luristan had repeatedly resulted in defeat, and therefore Reza Shah wanted to show the vitality and superiority of his new regime by conquering Luristan.

+Kohgiluyeh campaign

+In June 1929, the Qashqai tribes revolted against the Pahlavi government, beginning the Persian tribal uprisings of 1929.
+The uprising, while beginning among the Qashqai of western Fars province, grew to include all tribes of Fars, such as Lurs (Bakhtiaris, Boyerahmadis, and Mamasanis), and the Khamseh, and engulfed all of Fars province.
+By 1930, the Boyerahmadi Lurs in Fars province were the only ones who continued to revolt against the government, while the Bakhtiaris, Mamasanis, Qashqais, and Khamseh had been subdued.
+The Boyerahmadis were led by Sartip Khan Boyerahmadi.
+Sardar Assad gathered a large contingent of Bakhtiari tribesmen for the operation against the Boyerahmadi.
+Sawlat al-Dawlah Qashqai also provided a large group of his fighters.
+During the battle of Tang-e Tamuradi alone, the Boyerahmadi Lurs killed over 1,000 Iranian soldiers and Qashqai tribesmen.
+Tang-e Tamuradi was nicknamed "Tang-e Sarbazkosh" by the local Lurs.
+The Iranian army eventually defeated the Boyerahmadi Lurs.
+The Iranian victory against the Boyerahmadi had largely relied on the Bakhtiari and Qashqai troops.
+In 1931, Sartip Khan was defeated and was pardoned after coming to Tehran and surrendering.
+By 1931, all Lur tribes had been suppressed with the defeat of the Boyerahmadi Lurs.
+The central government had asserted control over Iran entirely.
+By 1933, all fighting between the Lurs and Iranian government had ceased.